T. LAMAR GOREE

-Superintendent, Caddo Parish Public SchoolsLouisiana
+Superintendent of Caddo Parish Public SchoolsLouisiana

 Dr. T. Lamar Goree is superintendent of Caddo Parish Public Schools in Louisiana, a district that serves nearly 38,000 students with 58 schools including three charter agreements.